Below are the most commonly asked questions. If your question is not covered here, hit us up on the Support page.

 For those who know me, you know I am not about the "products" but about the "people" and that is the way I'll always keep it.
 I created this app FOR the GF community and my hope is it can be supported BY the GF community.

-If you just use one coupon per month in the Let's Order section, that will cover your subscription fee right there.
+If you just use one of those awesome coupons per month in the Let's Order section, you'll cover your subscription fee right there.

-There are over 2,600 restaurants on the app and more are being added every single day as we continue to find 100% GF restaurants and personally vet restaurants that have been recommended by the celiac community.
-This will be an ongoing process as long as the app is in existence (which is forever.)
+There are currently over 4,300 restaurants on the app and more are being added every day as we continue to find 100% GF restaurants and personally vet restaurants that have been recommended by the celiac community.
+This will be an ongoing process as long as the app is in existence (aka forever.)

-There are over 10,000 stores, restaurants and bars, covering the United States and Canada.
+There are currently over 16,000 stores, restaurants and bars, covering the United States and Canada.

 1) The GD app is much more than a restaurant directory.
 It has five main sections where you can located safe restaurants, order online (with coupons), ask questions on the forum, connect privately with others in the community, and find gluten-free beer.